-Tucked away from the bustling crowds of the city, Coba is an exceptional and historically significant archeological site.
+Tucked away from the city’s bustling crowds, Coba is an exceptional and historically significant archeological site.
 Located in the depths of a jungle, it may not be as busy or as popular as Chichen Itza or Tulum.
 However, its remote location makes it one of the best Mayan ruins in Mexico.

 During its peak, Coba was home to over 50,000 residents.
 Historians believe that the first signs of human life date back to 100 AD.
 However, like many Mayan cities, Coba was soon abandoned during the invasion of Spanish conquistadors.

-Once you’re inside the Coba ruins, you’ll have several options for exploring the sprawling grounds.
+Once inside the Coba ruins, you’ll have several options for exploring the sprawling grounds.
 You can rent a bike or take a pedicab to reach the main sites and pyramids.
-Walking is an option, but be prepared for a long journey.
+Walking is an option but be prepared for a long journey.

 The Coba ruins are known for ‘sacbes’ – or stone causeways.
 This intricate network of roads was widespread during the ancient Mayan world.
 The largest sacbes stretch for 62 miles and connect Coba with the ancient city of Yaxuná.
 It’s the longest and most technically engineered road of ancient life!

 Besides walking on the sacbes, you can also visit Ixmoja, the largest pyramid in Coba.
-Unlike the ruins in Chichen or Itza, this structure can still be touched and climbed.
-If you are wanting to climb a Mayan ruin in Mexico you must come to Coba.
+This structure can still be touched and climbed, unlike the ruins in Chichen or Itza.
+If you are wanting to climb a Mayan ruin in Mexico, you must come to Coba.
 Ixmoja stands 138 ft tall and has 120 stone steps.
 Once you reach the top, you’ll be rewarded with sweeping views of the surrounding lush jungle.

 - Address: Carretera Federal Tulum 307, 77793 Cobá, Q.R., Mexico